bobbingwide/field-block-for-acf-pro/README.md

 1. ACF field block - Settings

 ## Upgrade Notice

-# 1.3.1
+# 1.4.0
-Tested with WordPress 6.5-RC2 and Advanced Custom Fields Pro v6.2.7
+Tested with WordPress 6.7.1, and Advanced Custom Fields Pro v6.3.11, PHP 8.4 and PHPUnit 10 & 11

 ## Changelog
-# 1.3.1
+# 1.4.0
+* Changed: Update tests for PHPUnit 10 & 11 #27
+* Changed: Update tests for WordPress 6.7.1 and ACF PRO 6.3.11 #27
-* Changed: Updated screenshots
+* Changed: Add 'strip' parameter to wp_kses() #19
-* Fixed: Correct pass $field_group structure to acf_get_fields() #24
-* Tested: With WordPress 6.5-RC2 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
-* Tested: With Advanced Custom Fields PRO v6.2.7
+* Tested: With Advanced Custom Fields PRO v6.3.1
-* Tested: With Gutenberg 17.9.0
+* Tested: With Gutenberg 19.7.0
-* Tested: With PHP 8.3
+* Tested: With PHP 8.3 & 8.4
-* Tested: With PHPUnit 9.6
+* Tested: With PHPUnit 10 & 11